Nukleon84/ChemicalCode/_posts/2021-01-23-Machinelearning-and-simulation.md

 ## Introduction

-Roughly a year ago, I wrote a rather technical [article](https://nukleon84.github.io/ChemicalCode/journal/BlackBox-vs-WhiteBox.html) about black-box vs. white-box models in process simulation which ended on the notion that process simulators should start including machine-learning models in the repertoire of tools.
+Roughly a year ago, I wrote a rather technical [article](https://nukleon84.github.io/ChemicalCode/journal/BlackBox-vs-WhiteBox.html) about black-box vs. white-box models in process simulation which ended on the notion that process simulators should start including machine-learning models in their repertoire of tools.
 In this article I expand on the idea and talk about some practical examples.

 Time for a hot-take!
 Quite often I get the response from experienced process simulation users (preferably those that experienced the AI-winter of the 90ies) that all this newfangled machine-learning nonsense has been tried in the past and never worked and probably never will.
 And that we (the young engineers) should just stick to first-principle modeling and simulation instead of wasting our time.